WebOfTrust/keri/docs/keri-dev-env.md

 #### Why Cesr4j and not something else?
 It's custom made for CESR and KERI, there's nothing else.

-## What is CAXE?
+### What is Bazel?
-It's Credential Attribute XBRL Extraction.
-[Source](https://github.com/WebOfTrust/caxe) An XBRL with ACDCs in it.
+Bazel is an open-source build and test tool that scalably supports multi-language and multi-platform projects.[Source](https://bazel.build/)
 #### Why is it relevant for KERI?
-XBRL is the open international standard for digital business reporting.
-To extend the field of application of ACDC and KERI in reporting, we'd like to offer this.
+One tool, multiple languages: Build and test using Java, C++, Go, Android, iOS and many other languages and platforms.
+Bazel runs on Windows, macOS, and Linux.
-#### Why Cesr4j and not something else?
+#### Why Bazel and not something else?
-It's custom made for ACDC and KERI, there's nothing else.
+It replaces [Maven](https://maven.apache.org/).Rebuild only what is necessary.
+Fast, incremental builds with Bazel's advanced local and distributed caching, optimized dependency analysis, and parallel execution.

 ## Keripy